 Press it together so it’s compact and solid and stays together while cooking.
 (If the mixture is too loose add a tablespoon at a time of almond flour/almond meal until it holds together when you form them.)

-I love to pair these Tuna Cakes with Jalapeño and Cilantro with my creamy Sriracha sauce.
-Basically, it's just Sriracha, mayonnaise, lemon juice, minced garlic, cayenne pepper salt, and pepper.
+I love to pair this tuna cake recipe with my creamy Sriracha sauce.
+It's just Sriracha, mayonnaise, lemon juice, minced garlic, cayenne pepper, salt, and pepper.
 (You can find the full recipe below at the bottom of this post.)

 Then make a salad or a veggie side dish and enjoy!